Typical Culinary of NTT

 Even though it looks easy to make, the taste of titi corn is so original and very crunchy.
 Of course, titi corn is perfect as an afternoon snack with a warm cup of coffee.

-To process this food, don't forget to use only low heat because usually the surrounding community will take hot corn that is being cooked using their bare hands.
+To prepare this food, don't forget to use only low heat because usually local people will take the hot corn that is being cooked using their bare hands.

 Corn Catemak